kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

 #### Resource Quota

-ResourceQuota will be enforced such that the user must have quota for each `DeviceRequest` under every `FirstAvailableOf`.
+ResourceQuota will be enforced such that the user must have quota for each `DeviceSubRequest` under every `FirstAvailable`.
 Thus, this "pick one" behavior cannot be used to circumvent quota.
 This reduces the usefulness of the feature, as it means it will not serve as a quota management feature.
 However, the primary goal of the feature is about flexibility across clusters and